csalmeida/ruby-fundamentals/README.md

 | **Local** | variables |
 | **Block** | variables |

-Most of the time local variables are used but other type will be expanded upon on later chapters.
+Most of the time local variables are used but other types will be expanded upon on later chapters.

 ## Numbers
 In Ruby, numbers are split into two categories of objects, `integers` for whole numbers and `floats` for decimals, when more precision is required.